2014: Iowa Public Radio has given me a

 legendary maestro Artur Nikisch.
 I especially

-love the part where they get to the state I live in, Iowa - they did two gigs in
+love the part where they do two gigs in

-Des Moines, playing in the Coliseum.
-Turner writes, "It is
+Des Moines.
+They played in the Coliseum, and Turner writes, "It is

 like a barn.
 Can't play half loud enough" (today, by the way,